Showing posts with label III: The Empress. Show all posts

 Butthole Surfers Week Day 5

 As though in total contrary to yesterday's post, here's Locust Abortion Technician at its grimiest.
 Is this my favorite track by the band?
 Might just be.
-I mean, this song is not only a total throwback to the earlier albums
+I mean, this song is not only a total throwback to the earlier albums, it's just fucking nuts.

 Watch: